Bjack795/WemosD32pro_LCD_Typewriter/README.md

 Add the Wemos D32 pro from the Board Manager

 WEBSERVER RIGHTS:
-All the WebServer functions rights belong to @G6EJD , to whom goes my gratitude for the help given to this project.
+All the WebServer functions rights belong to G6EJD (https://github.com/G6EJD), a genius to whom goes my gratitude for the help given to this project.